 Let’s take a trip back to biology class for a quick minute.
 White slime is a build-up of microbial cells and water.
-Inside of the goopy substance is a colony of microscopic single-celled organisms.
+Inside the gooey substance is a colony of microscopic single-celled organisms.

-The list of places where white slime can reside within your system includes:
+This is a list of places where slime can be found in your HVAC system includes:

-Although these are the most common areas that technicians can see the substance, you can anticipate new growths in any area of your HVAC that’s dark and damp.
-White slime, however, does not care about the hospitality of your facility’s system.
-Once present, it can adapt to any living situation.
+These are the most common areas a technician will find the slime.
+You can anticipate more slime in any area that is dark and damp.
+If the slime is present, it can adapt to any living situation.

 The Issue with White Slime

-Slime build-up can cause an array of issues for your facility, including but not limited to, inefficiencies in your HVAC, property damage, and health hazards.
+Slime build-up can cause an array of issues for your facility, including inefficiencies in your HVAC, property damage, and health hazards.